 Unfortunately, Honduras endured a miserable stretch against Italy in its opening game.
 Honduras allowed two penalties and would suffer elimination after only two games.
 Despite respectable performances against Cameroon and South Korea, Honduras finished the tournament with three losses and no goals for the team.

 Stuart Holden got the United States to a bright start as his goal was the difference against Japan in Tianjin.
-Despite allowing an early goal against the Netherlands, the United States got two goals in the second half from Kljestan and Altidore in an eight-minute span.
+Despite allowing an early goal against the Netherlands, the United States got two goals in the second half from Kljestan and Altidore in eight minutes.
 The United States had a quarterfinal berth as the match approached its climax until the Netherlands snatched a vital draw with a stoppage time goal.

 Despite Kljestan's penalty late against Nigeria in its final match, the United States failed to stave off elimination and lost 2-1 to Nigeria.

 African Pride Continues